olivershetler/neuroscikit/_prototypes/unit_matcher/README.md

 - `quartiles` and `interquartile_range` are for extracting quartiles and the interquartile range from a waveform.
 - `mean` and `variance` are for extracting the mean and variance from a waveform.
 - `skewness` and `kurtosis` are for extracting the skewness and kurtosis from a waveform.
-- `area_under_curve` is for extracting the area under the curve from a waveform.

 There is a function for organizing all the waveform features into a single data structure.
 This function will be called in the `spike` module to extract features from each waveform in a spike.